CheeredAdventure/ReverseCraft-Reimagined/README.md

 # ReverseCraft Reimagined

-Docs in another language are available in [here](./docs/index.markdown)
+Docs in another language are available [here](./docs/index.markdown)

 ReverseCraft Reimagined is a Minecraft mod that reverses the crafting system.
 With this mod, you can disassemble items back into their original materials.